 International calls can be made from most major hotels and some travel agents.
 For International Direct Dialling dial 001 + country code + area code + phone number.

-There are many internet cafes in the tourist locations and connection speeds are fairly good in this easy-livin' backwater village paradise of Thailand.
+There are many internet cafes in the tourist locations and connection speeds are fairly good in this easy-livin' backwater village paradise.